 2. The Girl Gone Green (Manuela Baron)

 Manuela Baron's Instagram description says it all: "I make Art out of Trash"—and does she ever.
 Her site and feed are thriving with green living, beauty, and second-hand fashion content.
 Follow her eco-travel adventures, be inspired by videos like "Zero Waste on a Budget," and learn how to build your own sustainably timeless capsule wardrobe.
 She takes you along her path to conscientious living, offering up thoughtful insights along the way.
+She's also hosting virtual hangouts, where you can see her create in real time.

 3. The Discerning Brute

 This lifestyle site features "discerning brutes" of the vegan sustainable fashion community.
 The founder, Joshua Katcher, launched an ethically made menswear line in 2010, and published "Fashion Animals" in 2018, a book that explores the impacts of the fashion industry on animals.
 The site aims to bring conversations surrounding ethical fashion and lifestyle into the mainstream, and it does so through the lens of fashion, food, culture, and vegan, sustainable brands.
+He also posts delicious-looking vegan recipes on his site that are perfect for aspiring vegan home cooks.

 4. Flaunt Your Fancy (Sabrina Ramkhelawan)